Prosaic Abelian Varieties Bad at One Prime: Some -primary group schemes and their extensions

-If $V$ is an object of $\cA$, then the field of points $L = \Q(V)$ is unramified outside $\Sigma = \{2, p, \infty\}$.
+The field of points $L = \Q(V)$ of an object $V$ of $\cA$ is unramified outside $\Sigma = \{2, p, \infty\}$.
 As in \S\ref{Arith}, we use the conventions of \cite[IV]{Ser} for the upper and lower numbering of higher ramification subgroups in the inertia group $\cI_\lambda(L/\Q)$ at the fixed place $\lambda$ over 2.
 In Serre's notation, if the exponent of $V$ is $2^n$, then Fontaine \cite{Fon} asserts that

-Assume that $p \equiv 1 \mymod{8}$ and recall that $M$ is the maximal 2-primary abelian extension of $K = \Q(\sqrt{-p})$ of conductor $2\cO_K$.
+Recall that $p \equiv 1 \mymod{8}$ and that $M$ denotes the maximal 2-primary abelian extension of $K = \Q(\sqrt{-p})$ of conductor $2\cO_K$.
 See Corollary \ref{RayClass1b} for the arithmetic of $M$ and additional notation used below.